SliDeeN/MG4Control/README.md

 - **Climate control**: temperature setpoint, fan speed, power, A/C, AUTO, recirculation (inner / outside / auto), front and rear defrost
 - **Screen brightness**
-- **Door-opening volume**: lowers media volume when a front door opens, with selectable trigger doors and restore on close
+- **Volume drop when leaving the car**: media volume goes down as you leave, on all six firmwares.
+Where the car reports its doors (SWI133, SWI132) the trigger stays a front door opening, with selectable doors and restore on close; elsewhere, no door sensor being reachable, **leaving READY state** is used instead and the restore, when asked for, happens on the way back to READY
 - **Audio** (A9 firmwares): Bose sound type, balance, fader, speed-dependent volume

 ### ADAS (Advanced Driver Assistance)